NullaSec/CTF/README.md

-# CTF
+# Capture the Flag (CTF) Writeups
-All my Capture the Flag Writeups and related info.
+All my Capture the Flag writeups and related info.